glutengo/angular-mgl-timeline/README.md

 # MglAngularTimeline

 This is a vertical timelne component for Angular 5.
-It was built to be used with Angular Material but it can also be used without it.
-Entries consist of a header and a content component.
-The header is always visible.
-The content will be revealed via an animation when the entry is expanded.
+Angular Material is supported but not mandatory.

 ## Getting started